contrapunctus-1/chronometrist/README.md

 (For help in getting started with Jabber, [click here](https://xmpp.org/getting-started/))

 ## License
 I dream of a world where all software is liberated - transparent, trustable, and accessible for anyone to use or improve.
-But I don't want to use demands or threats (e.g. legal conditions) to get there.
+But I don't want to make demands or threats (e.g. via legal conditions) to get there.

 I'd rather make a request - please do everything you can to help that dream come true.
+Please Unlicense as much software as you can.

 Chronometrist is released under your choice of [Unlicense](https://unlicense.org/) or the [WTFPL](http://www.wtfpl.net/).